jennifer-language/jennifer/docs/horizon.md

   reach the embeddable binary.
 That is the genuinely ironic gap: a local, file-based store is exactly what a minimal embedded target would most want, and it is the one database that binary can't have with current tooling.
-  Because SQLite is really just another driver, the only open call is timing: fold it into M20.9 behind the `-tags sqlite` gate, or keep it deferred here until the `jennifer-full` variant earns its place in the release / CI / packaging matrix.
-Contrast the text-protocol stores `redis` / `memcache`, pure Jennifer over `net`, which need none of this.
 - **FCGI.** `use FCGI as web;` library when `net` and `httpd` mature.
 Lets Jennifer host CGI / FastCGI workloads end-to-end.
 - **i18n (CLDR formatting).** Locale-aware case folding, collation, number /